 Recently, muslin has seen wide use in many different hobbies and industries.
 Muslin is very useful and relatively inexpensive.
 Due in part to its affordability, muslin has seen use in many different industries from the culinary arts, to film, and muslin was even used on the Wright Brothers’ original plane.
-Muslin’s versatility and ease of use is what has made it so popular today, but let’s take a look at muslin’s beginnings.
-So what is muslin?
+Muslin’s versatility and ease of use is what has made it so popular today.
+Let’s take a look at muslin’s beginnings.

 Muslin was noted as being used as early as the 9th century.
 We may also get its name from where early European first discovered the fabric.
 These Europeans found the fabric in Mosul, Iraq.
 Though the fabric was said to have been created in what is now the capital of Bangladesh, Dhaka.
 This could be why the fabric is known as Daka in many Islamic regions.